danielcbit/apcctrl/doc/manual/manual.rst

 the CGI programs to work with his UPS Monitoring system named Network UPS Tools (NUT).
-Thanks also to Jonathan Benson jbenson@technologist.com for initially adapting the upsstatus.cgi program to work with apcupsd.
+Thanks also to Jonathan Benson jbenson@technologist.com for initially adapting the upsstatus.cgi program to work with apcctrl.

 We have enhanced the bar graph program and hope that our changes can be useful to the original author in his project.